 If the reviewer becomes aware that a categorically eligible PA household has more income than allowed by the PA limit(s), this information must be reported to the agency but does not result in the case being reported as ineligible for SNAP benefits.
-When a case is found to have been incorrectly classified as categorically eligible, the reviewer must use the income test(s) as applicable.
+When a case is found to have been incorrectly classified as categorically eligible by the State agency, the reviewer must use the income test(s) as applicable.